josephalx/Youtube-Shorts-Clone/README.md

 * Retrofit was used to get data from the backend URL.
 * ViewModel was created to share the data between the fragments.
 * Exoplayer 3 was used to play video in a continous fashion.
+* SimpleCache is used to cache previously played videos to enable seemless playback

 ## Table of Contents
 1. [Setup.
 Install IDE](#setup)